 Back pain with tingling or numbness in limbs such as arms or legs indicates compression of a nerve or group of nerves.

-If you have difficulty standing or drag your feet when walking, and have a feeling of heaviness and loss of control in your legs in addition to your back pain, you may have a bone spur (bony growth around a joint) or stenosis (slow narrowing of the spinal canal).
+If you have trouble getting up or drag your feet when walking, and have a feeling of heaviness and loss of control in your legs in addition to your back pain, you may have a bone spur (bony growth around a joint) or stenosis (slow narrowing of the spinal canal).

 Pain with bladder disorder

-According to a study published by Wellspect, ( https://www.wellspect.fr/ ) nerve compression occurs when a nerve is pressed or pinched due to pressure from surrounding bones, tissues or intervertebral discs.
-This can lead to muscle weakness, pain and tingling in the affected area.
-Nerve compression can signal a herniated disc, spinal fracture, tumors, infections or spinal stenosis.
+According to a study published by Wellspect, Nerve compression occurs when a nerve is pressed or pinched due to pressure from surrounding bones, tissues, or spinal discs.
+This can cause muscle weakness, pain, and tingling in the affected area.
+Nerve compression can signal a herniated disc, spinal fracture, tumors, infections, or spinal stenosis.

-If your back pain is accompanied by an inability to control your bladder such as loss of urinary control, difficulty urinating and a feeling that your bladder is not completely empty, this corresponds to a spinal canal disorder.
-This means that the compression of your nerves impacts the transmission of information between your brain and your organs controlled by your nerves.
+If your back pain is accompanied by an inability to control your bladder, such as loss of urinary control, difficulty urinating, and a feeling that your bladder is not completely empty, this is a sign of spinal cord dysfunction.
+This means that compression of your nerves is impacting the transmission of information between your brain and the organs controlled by your nerves.
 This results in a temporary loss of bladder control.

 Nerve compression occurs when a nerve is pressed or pinched due to pressure from surrounding bones, tissues, or spinal discs.
 This can cause muscle weakness, pain, and tingling in the affected area.
-Nerve compression can be a sign of a herniated disc, spinal fracture, tumors, infections, or spinal stenosis.
+Nerve compression can signal a herniated disc, spinal fracture, tumors, infections, or spinal stenosis.

 This requires immediate intervention to avoid serious complications such as paralysis or permanent nerve damage.